 John is also involved in the bar and the community.
-He is a graduate of the Anti-Defamation League’s Glass Leadership Program, vice-president of the Atlanta Chapter of the Federal Bar Association, and a past co-chair of the Litigation Section of the State Bar of Georgia's Younger Lawyers Division.
+He is the 2019-2020 President of the Atlanta Chapter of the Federal Bar Association, past co-chair of the Litigation Section of the State Bar of Georgia's Younger Lawyers Division, and a graduate of the Anti-Defamation League’s Glass Leadership Program.

 Clients have described John as an “effective, ethical, and highly professional civil litigator” with “excellent legal and professional judgment,” and an “outstanding advocate” who “cares deeply about his clients.”
 He has been selected by his peers to act as a private mediator, and he has also served as a court-appointed special master.
+John was honored for making significant career achievements and demonstrating social responsibility in 2019 with Atlanta Business Chronicle's “40 Under Forty” Award.
 In 2015, the Fulton County Daily Report named him as an attorney “On the Rise.”
 As a notable up-and-coming litigation attorney in the U.S., John was named to Benchmark Litigation’s "40 & Under Hot List" in 2018.
 He was recognized as a Georgia “Rising Star” in 2019 and the six years immediately preceding by Super Lawyers magazine.
 John was recognized as a 2016 "Legal Elite" by Georgia Trend for Business Law.
 He was named the exclusive winner of the 2017 Client Choice Award for the state of Georgia in the area of Litigation and is AV® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.